AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 You can run the server and signoz simply by doing `docker compose up` from within the example-competition-server directory.
 If you wish to not run signoz, you can simply remove the `include` statement at the top of the compose.yaml in example-competition-server.

-In the normal competition, the server would get a notification from github via github webhooks, and would fire off a task to the CRS from there.
+In the normal competition, the server would get a notification from GitHub via GitHub webhooks, and would fire off a task to the CRS from there.
 The example server here responds to a simple HTTP request instead.
 Here is an example curl command to trigger a full scan.